sumocoders/OAuthBundle/README.md

 ## Give users a role
 * Go to the [Azure Portal](https://portal.azure.com/#allservices/category/All)
-* Search for "Azure Active Directory"
+* Search for "Microsoft Entra ID"
-* Click "Enterprise applications" on the lef
+* Click "Enterprise applications" on the left
 * Select your created application
 * Select "Users and groups" on the left.
 * Add user/groups with the correct role